drozdek/testing/README.md

-## This repo has been created to keep examples of testing various aspects related software engineering
+## This repo has been created to keep examples of js testing related